In immediate danger? Call 112 (emergency) or 101 (police). Not immediate danger but feeling unsafe? Call 1712 — free, anonymous.

 Practical implications

-1. Always treat the perpetrator and victim separately
+1. Always treat the perpetrator and victim separately — never in the same session simultaneously

-2. Don't expect empathic insight from the perpetrator as a starting point
+2. Don't expect empathic insight from the perpetrator as a starting point for guidance

-3. Explicit, concrete language works better than nuance
+3. Explicit, concrete language works better than nuance with low-contextual interlocutors

 4. Mentalization-based therapy or schema therapy can structurally change something long-term

-5. Protect the victim first
+5. Protect the victim first — focus on the perpetrator must not delay safety

 Further reading